Applying to a British University

 You've found the perfect course now you need to make sure you study it at the right university.
 Advice on Choosing a University will help you come to the right decision.
 Think about more than just league table position – what about the location, the accommodation and the facilities?

 Once you've made your shortlist of universities make a note of their unique UCAS codes.

 4. Fill out the application form

 One application form is used to apply for 5 different choices.
 You can apply to 5 different universities for the same course or 5 different courses at the same university, it's up to you.

 Remember you'll only have room for one personal statement and these are normally quite specific to the course.
-Read our insider advice on successful personal statements, courtesy of James Seymour, Director of Admissions at the University of Buckingham.
+Read our insider advice on successful personal statements, courtesy of James Seymour, Director of Marketing and Student Recruitment at the University of Gloucestershire.

 5. Send and wait for replies